 Your doctor’s office is a judgment-free zone.

-No matter what your sexual history is, rest assured that your gynecologist is not sitting behind her desk making moral judgments.
-She simply needs to know the facts so she can figure out your risk for STDs and infections and help you choose the right birth control.
+No matter what your sexual history is, rest assured that your gynecologist is not sitting behind their desk making moral judgments.
+They simply need to know the facts so they can figure out your risk for STDs and infections and help you choose the right birth control.

 If you do feel that you’re being judged and it’s keeping you from being totally honest, look for a new doctor who will put you at ease so you can work together to keep you safe and healthy.